elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/form_hook.md

 **Returns:** `Promise<{ data: T | {}, isValid: boolean }>`

-This handlers submits the form and returns its data and validity.
+This handler submits the form and returns its data and validity.
 If the form is not valid, the data will be `null` as only valid data is passed through the `serializer(s)` before being returned.

 ```js
 const { data, isValid } = await form.submit();